 A mudroom is an amazing addition to any home.
 Once you experience one, you’ll instantly understand what makes them such an attractive, although easy, room addition.
 Mudrooms keep the rest of your home clean while also giving you more organization to maximize your time.
-Here are some elements to consider when designing a mudroom.
+Here are some elements to consider when designing one.

 Hobbies and sports

 If you participate in sports or other activities outside your home, a mudroom can be a lifesaver.
 Most homes only offer sparse coat or entryway closets that offer a clothing rod and little else.
-A mudroom gives you plenty of organized space for your sports and hobbies.
+It gives you plenty of organized space for your sports and hobbies.
 Consider the equipment you have and will need in the future and design cubby holes for everything.

 Gardening and home maintenance